-A bike basket might sound like a frivolous addition to your bike.
-Think again.
-A bike basket can spell the difference between daily frustration and fun, and transform your wheels from merely good-looking to utilitarian to boot.
+A bike bag or basket might sound like a frivolous addition to your bike, but think again.
+A bag or basket can transform your wheels from merely good-looking to a utilitarian force.

-There are lots of different types of bike baskets out there and a few factors you need to consider when choosing one.
-We break down the factors and offer a quick quiz at the end to help you identify your basket type.
+There are lots of different types of bags and baskets out there and a few factors you need to consider when choosing one.
+We break down the factors and offer a quick quiz at the end to help you identify your type.

-Along the lines of how much you’re looking to carry in your bike basket is the question of where you want your weight to be distributed- in the front of your bike or the rear of your bike.
-Generally, your rear rack is a better place for heavier items, as most rear racks can accommodate between 20-50lbs.
-So if you’re looking for a bike basket you can really load up, consider one that mounts or attaches to your rear rack.
+You will want to think about how much you’re going to carry on your bike.
+Along these same lines, it is important to think about where you want your weight distributed- in the front or in the rear of your bike.
+Generally, your rear rack is a better place for heavier items, as most rear racks can accommodate 20-50lbs.
+So, if you’re looking for a bag or basket that can really load up, consider one that mounts or attaches to your rear rack.
 A front basket will add weight to the front of your bike, but when carrying lighter items that weight will be negligible.
-Front bike baskets put items within arm’s reach, so if you’re stopping constantly to Instagram your awesome rides, having your phone always at the ready could be great.
-If you like the look of a front basket and still want to carry heavier items consider getting a bike basket that mounts to a front rack or metal basket that mounts to your front axle or fork.
+Front bike baskets put items within arm’s reach, so whatever you are carrying is easily accessible while riding.
+If you like the look of a front basket and still want to carry heavier items, consider getting a bike basket that actually mounts to a front rack instead of hanging off your handlebars.

-What’s your bike basket type?
+What’s your type?
 Take this quiz to find out!

 You mainly ride your bike to the: